 When we think of our senses, we normally think of the classic five: sight, hearing, touch, taste and smell.
 Psychologists call these exteroceptive senses as they tell us about the external world.
 However, we are also able to sense our own bodies, as when we have a stomach-ache; these are called interoceptive senses.
 The nerves responsible for interoception lie within the body, but in fact some of these senses also tell us a lot about our physical position in the word.

 However, this is not the only way we know what way up we are; our eyes see the horizon, and our feet feel pressure from the floor.
 Sea-sickness is caused largely because these different ways of knowing ‘what is up’ and how you are moving conflict with one another.
-This is also a problem in immersive virtual reality (VR) systems (also see chapter 5).
+This is also a problem in immersive virtual reality (VR) systems (also see Chapters 2 and 12).
 If you wear VR goggles or are in a VR cave (small room with a virtual world projected around), then the scene will change as you move your head, simulating moving your head in the real world.
 However, if the virtual world simulation is not fast enough and there is even a small lag, the effect is rather like being at sea when your legs and ears tell you one thing, and your eyes something else.

 The physics of the world also comes into play.
-Newtonian physics is based on the fact that you cannot tell how fast you are going without looking at something stationary.
+Newtonian physics is based on the fact that you cannot tell how fast you are going without looking at something stationary (see also Chapter 11).
 You may be travelling at a hundred miles an hour in a train, but while you look at things in the carriage you can easily feel that you are still.
 We even cope with acceleration; as we go round a sharp corner we simply stand at a slight angle.
 It is when the train moves from straight track into a curve or back again, that we notice things.
 Likewise, in a braking car so long as we brake evenly we simply brace our body slightly.
 It is the change in acceleration that we feel, what road and rail engineers call ‘jerk’.

 In virtual reality the same thing happens.
 You are controlling your motion through the environment using a joystick or other controller and then stop suddenly.
 The effect can be nauseating.
 All is well so long as you are moving forward at a constant speed, or even accelerating or decelerating or cornering smoothly; your ear channels and body sense cannot tell the difference between standing still and being on a uniformly moving or accelerating platform.
 However, if you ’stop’ in the VR environment, the visual image stops dead, but your body and ears make you feel you are still moving.